datacenter/cilium-dc-design/docs/aci/simplicity_design.md

 * Limit the number of `ingress nodes`: By having dedicated `ingress nodes`, we can ensure that all the bandwidth and compute are dedicated to the ingress function.
 * Reduced number of BGP peerings.
 As only a subnet of nodes establish BGP peering with the fabric, the management overhead is reduced.

 * Specialized hardware: not all the nodes in a Kubernetes clusters need to be the same; specialized high-performance hardware can be utilized for our `ingress nodes`.
-For example, thanks to [CiliumNodeConfig](https://docs.cilium.io/en/latest/configuration/per-node-config/#per-node-configuration), we can deploy bare-metal nodes with either Mellanox or Intel network interface cards and achieve 100+ Gbps throughput per ingress node, thanks to [Cilium Big TCP](https://docs.cilium.io/en/stable/operations/performance/tuning/#ipv4-big-tcp) capability.
+For example, thanks to [CiliumNodeConfig](https://docs.cilium.io/en/stable/configuration/per-node-config/#per-node-configuration), we can deploy bare-metal nodes with either Mellanox or Intel network interface cards and achieve 100+ Gbps throughput per ingress node, thanks to [Cilium Big TCP](https://docs.cilium.io/en/stable/operations/performance/tuning/#ipv4-big-tcp) capability.

 Refer to the [Example configuration](../examples/examples/) section of this document for implementation details.

-## Cilium Egress design
+## Isovalent Networking for Kubernetes Egress design

 When it comes to the Cilium Egress design, the only consideration is how many `egress nodes` to deploy and whether to dedicate them only for this purpose.
 Ideally, the design should have a minimum of two `egress nodes` distributed between two pairs of leaves.
 This will provide redundancy in case of `egress nodes` or ACI leaf failure or during upgrades.